khanh-devos/blog_memory/_posts/2025-01-16-Data-Engineer.md

     - **Cross-language Transform of Beam Portability**:
         - With *a language-agnostic representation* of pipelines and the possibility to specify the environment for each operaion, we are no longer limited to a single language in a given pipeline.
-        - **Portability** (*not its framework*) allows us to run multi-language pipelines that leverage the respective benefits of different languages.
+        - **Portability** (*not its framework*) allows us to run a multi-language pipeline that leverage the respective benefits of different languages.
 In specific, we can write a **Python** pipeline while using I/O connectors that were only available in **Java**.
 Or we can even use a Tensorflow extended block of code for a Machine Learning model in a Java pipeline.
         -  The code below is a part of a **Python** streaming pipeline.
-The transform method "ReafFromKafka" is imported from the "apache_beam.io.kafka" module that is **Java-based**.
+The transform method "ReadFromKafka" is imported from the "apache_beam.io.kafka" module that is **Java-based**.

         ![multi-language-pipeline]({{ 'assets/BQ-Geo-Viz/multi-language-pipeline.jpg' | relative_url}}){: .toggled-image}